Meratyn/jsav-exercise-recorder/doc/exercise_design/reproducibility/common_trie/common_trie.md

 },
 ```

 Each step is a single object containing the tree at that step.
-The tree is built up from the root node.
-Each node contains several fields: `v` holds the key; `cls` has the value `"emptynode"` for an empty node, and `greenbg` for nodes with the label true; and a `css` field.
-Additionally, non-leaf node always contain an array with three fields, which are a, b, and c, respectively.
+The tree is built
+up from the root node.
+Each node contains several fields: `v` holds the key;
+`cls` has the value `"emptynode"` for an empty node, and `greenbg` for nodes
+with the label true; and a `css` field.
+Additionally, non-leaf node always
+contain an array with three fields, which are a, b, and c, respectively.

+The input, which is a stack of keys to be inserted into the tree, is not
+available.
+When a student inserts a key into the tree, it is not possible to
+know whether the key represented by the path in the tree matches to the key
+on the top of the input stack.

-RR1 satisfied.
+RR1 not satisfied.

 ## Intermediate states